 First Steps

-- Map your highest-entropy systems.
-Identify codebases where coupling, unclear ownership, and delayed feedback are already present — do not start AI acceleration there without extra controls.
+- Map high-entropy systems.
+Identify codebases where coupling, unclear ownership, and delayed feedback already exist.
+Do not start AI acceleration there without extra controls.

-- Create one shared operating model for critical systems.
-Document runtime dependencies, data boundaries, ownership, and recovery constraints in a form that both humans and AI tooling can use.
+- Document one critical system.
+Record runtime dependencies, data boundaries, ownership, and recovery constraints in a form both humans and AI tooling can use.

 Practical Solution Pattern